zowe/zac/meetings/2018-09-05/Agenda.md

   Action:  Discuss adding limited people write access to zlc repo until Waffle is enhanced.
   Owner: Mark Ackert
   Date: TBD
+  Add limited users to ZLC

 ## Discuss open source needs  - Discussion
  Currently users cannot checkout and build Zowe in their own environment.
 This is because some of the dependencies are non EPL-2.0.
 Two dependencies are WebSphere Liberty and the other is ZSS.
 As a community, what action do we want to take to get the community to an independent answer by first GA.
-  Action:
+  Action: Define
   Owner: Armstrong
   Date: (Update 2 weeks)
   Bruce is working this with other OMs and JDA context so he needs a week or two to outline options.
 Bruce will include dev resources as needed
+  Default function included in Zowe is dependent on non-EPL 2.0 code.
+  Dependencies on other software:
+  Node
+  ZSS
+  Liberty
+  SpringBoot
+  ESM - Mark working to resolve before GA ... binaries on tut.projectgiza.org

 ## Discuss runtime environments - Discussion
  Currently Zowe includes Tomcat, Jetty and Liberty for z/OS.
 Open Liberty is an option.
 To limit packaging size and consistency in deployment it would be ideal to select a consistent set of technology.